Get a free, no obligation personal loan quote with rates as low as 9.99%

 • List of current bills and how they may have increased

-Sep 3.
+Step 3.
 Submit Your Request

 Write a detailed letter (also known as a hardship letter) explaining why you are requesting a car loan modification, the circumstances that have led to this request, and the terms you’d like to have changed.
-Once you have everything together, you can formally request a car loan modification.

 This letter should include the following:

-• A detailed explanation about why covering car loan payments is difficult
+• A detailed explanation about why covering car loan payments is difficult.

-• Information about the circumstances that have led to a reduction in income (ie. job loss, reduction in hours, reduction in pay)
+• Information about the circumstances that have led to a reduction in income (ie. job loss, reduction in hours, reduction in pay).

-• Reasons why your current bills have increased (ie. unforeseen medical expenses due to injury or disability)
+• Reasons why your current bills have increased (ie. unforeseen medical expenses due to injury or disability).

-• An explanation of exactly how much you can afford to pay in car loan payments
+• An explanation of exactly how much you can afford to pay in car loan payments.

-• The new terms you are requesting
+• The new terms you are requesting.

 Be sure to clearly express your intent to pay the loan in full.